GMOD/jbrowse-components/website/docs/developer_guides/extension_points.md

 Return value: The new React component you want to use

-Example: replaces about feature details widget for a particular track ID
+#### Replace widget example: replaces about feature details widget for a particular track ID

 ```typescript
 pluginManager.addToExtensionPoint(